andreeamonu/FSND/README.md

 python test_app.py
 ```
 Please Note: You will have to generate new tokens and replace them in the constants at the top of the test file in order for the tests to run properly.

+## Testing with Postman
+You can run the requests using the postman collection `udacity-fsnd-capstone-agency.postman_collection.json`.
+The tokens have already been provided in the collection.

 ## API Reference